My account

 Career Writer at ResumeLab

-Supply Teacher CV: Example, Job Description, Template
+Supply Teacher CV: Examples, Job Description & Template

-So your CV has to show you’re the perfect answer to the school’s needs.
+You’re not the only game in town.
+So your supply teacher CV has to show you’re the perfect answer to the school’s needs.

 That just takes a little tweaking.
+And we'll teach you exactly how to do so.

 In this guide: